 In the Oval Office, you can have your picture taken behind a replica of the Resolute desk.

-The library was dedicated in 2004 and welcomes traveling exhibits regularly.
-The archives house 80 million pages which are the largest archival collection of the Presidents.
+The library was dedicated in 2004 and regularly hosts traveling exhibits.
+The archives house 80 million pages, making them the most extensive presidential archival collection.

-The library pays a unique homage to a Southern President who today continues his role as a public service.
+The library pays a unique homage to a Southern President who continues his public service role today.

 Oh I wish I had known you were coming!
 I could have gotten you a table at 42 as the Head Chef is a friend and fellow cyclist.
 AND you could have stayed with us in the Central High School District and I could have shown you Central High School and so many wonderful things here!!
 Dang!
 If you come back, holler at me!